adriendod/Oberlo-Bot/README.md

 You could run this scrip all day long on a raspberry pi or a server but be carefull not to run it too often as the captcha will be triggered.
 Capcha will also be triggered if you do more than 4 orders in a row so be sure to run the scrip more than once a day if you have many order (maybe like every 2 hours).

+update: it seems like the captcha is triggered everytime now on aliexpress...